Cambodian–Dutch War: Battle of Phnom Penh

-On the Mekong River, the Cambodians defeated the Dutch East India Company in a mostly naval war from 1643–1644 with the Cambodian forces suffering 100 dead, and the Dutch forces suffering 156 dead out of 432 soldiers and multiple Dutch warships fell into Cambodian hands.
-The Dutch East India Company ambassador who was killed along with his men was Pierre de Rogemortes, and it was not until two centuries later that European influence in Cambodia could recover from the defeat inflicted on the Dutch.
+On the Mekong River, the Cambodians defeated the Dutch East India Company in a mostly naval war in 1644 with the Cambodian suffering 1,000 dead, and the Dutch forces suffering 156 dead out of 432 soldiers and multiple Dutch warships fell into Cambodian hands.
+The Dutch East India Company ambassador who was killed along with his men was Pierre de Rogemortes and Captain Harouse, and it was not until two centuries later that European influence in Cambodia could recover from the defeat inflicted on the Dutch.